-Makecode can also pair with your Circuit Playground Express through a chrome web browser by going to this address: https://makecode.adafruit.com/beta?webusb=1#editor
+Makecode can also pair with your Circuit Playground Express through the Google Chrome web browser by visiting this guide page.

 This means code edit will upload directly to the Circuit Playground Express without the need to drag and drop file onto it!

 Follow the instruction to set up your board and you'll be able to quickly send code to Circuit Playground Express!